 The Kennedy wedding reception was hosted by Greyfield Inn, one of the Carnegie mansions that was turned into a bed and breakfast inn.
 The Greyfield Inn is the only lodging establishment on Cumberland Island.

-Getting to Cumberland from Amelia Island is convenient for those who book lodging, since Inn guests can catch the Lucy R. Ferguson, the Inn’s private ferry, from Fernandina Beach Marina.
+Getting to Cumberland from Amelia Island is convenient for those who book lodging, since Greyfield Inn guests can catch the Lucy R. Ferguson, the Inn’s private ferry, from the downtown Fernandina Beach Marina.
 Guests who stay overnight at the Greyfield Inn will also be driven over to Plum Orchard for a tour of the mansion.
-Note that lodging requires 2-night minimum stay.
+Note that the base room rate is all inclusive with three meals per day, and starts around $600 per night (typically requiring a 2-night minimum stay).

 Explore By Foot

 Most visitors to Cumberland Island do explore by walking around the barrier island.
-People largely remain toward the southern end of the island between Sea Camp and the Dungeness ruins.
-Those on foot do miss seeing the Plum Orchard mansion since it’s further north on the island, too far to walk for day trippers.
+Day trippers largely remain toward the southern end of the island between Sea Camp and the Dungeness ruins.
+Those on foot do miss seeing the Plum Orchard mansion since it’s further north on the island, way too far for day trippers to walk.